AyushSinghAryan/youtube-clone-new/README.md

 🔗 **Live Site**: [https://yotubeclone22323.netlify.app/](https://yotubeclone22323.netlify.app/)

 A sleek and responsive YouTube clone built using modern web technologies.
-This project replicates key features of the YouTube UI including video listing, search functionality, and video playback using real data from the YouTube API.
+This project replicates key features of the YouTube UI including video listing, search functionality, and video playback using real data from the YouTube backend.

 ---

 ## 🚀 Features

-- 🔍 Search for videos using the YouTube Data API
+- 🔍 Search for videos using the YouTube Data API, using mongoDB , node js
 - 📺 Play videos directly within the app
 - 🎨 Clean and responsive UI using Tailwind CSS
 - ⚡ Fast and optimized performance